Ely Moore

 Ely Moore (July 4, 1798 – January 27, 1860) was an American newspaperman and labor leader who served two terms as a Jacksonian U.S. Representative from New York from 1835 to 1839.

-Moore was the first labor leader of a national scope in America.
+He was dubbed "labor's first congressman."

 Biography

 Moore was born near Belvidere, New Jersey.
 He attended public schools, and then moved to New York and studied medicine.
 He became a printer and an editor of a New York City labor paper.
+Arthur M. Schlesinger Jr. characterized him as: